 Zoning in on the Conclusion

-While there may not be a big difference in the medical vs recreational cannabis products there are major differences in laws and regulations.
-Even between each state that may be both medical and adult-use, it is vital to have knowledge of possession and purchasing limits before going to your local dispensary.
+While there may not be a big difference in the medical vs adult-use cannabis products there are major differences in laws and regulations.
+Even between each state that may be both medical and adult-use it is vital to have knowledge of possession and purchasing limits before going to your local dispensary.

 If you are interested in entering the cannabis market for medical or recreational marijuana reach out to the experts at Zoned Properties.
 We’re here to help you find the right property for your next cannabis venture and provide you with sustainable solutions.